 "I only took my keys with me because I didn't want a big purse banging around.
 I headed across the field, which you have to cross through to get to the woods because there's no trail...
 I was taking my time and calming down...
-And then I started realizing it got really quiet.
+And then I realized it got really quiet.
 I didn't hear the birds and the squirrels anymore, I just heard something big moving through the woods.
-I was thinking in my head maybe it's a dog.
+I thought to myself maybe it's a dog.
 And then I heard the voices.
 The first voice is a male's voice and he said 'I know I saw her go in this way, she couldn't have gotten that far.'
 Then the second voice comes, and it's quieter, and it says, 'Shh, she'll hear you.'"

-This August, my friends and I were taking a road trip from New York City to Rhode Island.
-None of us had been before, so we were excited about the drive, especially because we rented a Mustang convertible for it.
-We left a little later than expected—it was about 10:30 p.m., and since it was a busy Friday night, we decided to punch our destination into Waze to beat the traffic.
+During August 2018, my friends and I took a road trip from New York City to Rhode Island.
+None of us had been to Rhode Island before, so we were excited about the drive, especially because we had rented a Mustang convertible for it.
+We left a little later than expected—it was about 10:30 p.m., and since it was a busy Friday night, we decided to punch our destination into the Waze traffic app to beat the traffic.

 Eventually, we started losing steam, so my friend in the back seat fell asleep and I just kept driving along quietly, when my friend in the passenger seat told me to exit the freeway to take a side road.
 At first, driving on the unlit, winding back roads was relaxing, but then the wind picked up and it got increasingly foggy and misty.
 I wasn't scared, per se, just a little on edge.
-I was thinking about pulling over to put the top up but decided against it since there were no there cars in sight.
-The forecast for the entire weekend was heavy rain, so I wanted to get the most out the convertible.
+I thought about pulling over to put the top up but decided against it since there were no cars in sight.
+Heavy rain was projected for the entire weekend, so I wanted to get the most out the convertible.

-So I kept going along as normal, if not a little too fast to get back to the main roads as quickly as possible when something just shifted—I don't know how to explain it other than an unsettling feeling of being exposed.
-I remember pulling my sweater over my legs to cover up a little.
+So I kept going along as normal, if not a little too fast to get back to the main roads as quickly as possible when something just shifted.
+I don't know how to explain it other than an unsettling, exposed feeling.
+I remember pulling my sweater over my legs to cover up.
 Then my friend up front told me to look at the street sign in the distance.
 It read, "Purgatory."
 We woke up our friend in the back seat, who sort of scoffed.

 Seconds later, we went around a bend where a large red cross was installed on the side of the road with nothing else in sight.
 We just shrugged it off as a creepy coincidence.
-By then we were kind of joking about and indulging in the spookiness, but around the next bend, a big truck came hurling down the one-lane road straight at us.
-Luckily my impulse was to swerve a little to the side, otherwise, it probably would have been a head-on collision.
-My friend tried to get his license plate number but he sped off and my other friend found the quickest route away from this road.
+By then, we were kind of joking about and indulging in the spookiness, but around the next bend, a big truck came hurtling down the one-lane road— aimed straight at us.
+Luckily my impulse was to swerve a little to the side, otherwise, it probably would have resulted in a head-on collision.
+My friend tried to get his license plate number but he sped off, while my other friend found the quickest route away from this particular road.

 A Watery Grave

-I didn't grow up believing in ghosts because I didn't want to—there's enough to be scared of as it is.
-Then one morning, when my friend's mom picked us up for carpool (we were about 16), I mentioned that I was really creeped out by this bathroom under the stairs in my house that no one ever used.
-For no particular reason, I just found it eerie.
-I grew up in a Victorian built in the 1800s, so eerie vibes were part of the package.
-That reminded her of her own creepy bathroom association.
+I didn't grow up believing in ghosts.
+Then one morning when we were 16, when my friend's mom picked us up for carpool, I mentioned that I was really creeped out by this bathroom under the stairs in my house that no one ever used.
+I couldn't exactly define why I felt this way; I just found it eerie.
+The house I grew up in was an old Victorian home built in the 1800s, so eerie vibes were part of the package.
+Hearing this reminded my friend of her of her own creepy bathroom association.

-She told me that when she lived in the countryside of Germany for a year, there was a little section in the home that no one but the middle sister used, who was about 9 years old at the time.
+She told me that when she lived in the German countryside for a year, there was a little section in the home that no one but her middle sister used, who was about 9 years old at the time.
 During this time period, her sister would wake up with bloodshot eyes, sometimes even bruises, and feel totally exhausted.

 They did everything to investigate what was going on, including sleeping in her room, working with a child psychologist, and a school counselor.
 My friend doesn't remember much from this time period, other than her sister being disturbed by something the year they lived there.

-She mentioned that she and her other sister, the oldest, also hated using that bathroom because they would always feel "off" and find thick black hairs stuck in the drain (each of them had fine blond hair).
-At this point in the story, my friend's mom abruptly stopped the car and jerked her head around, saying, "that's where the woman killed herself.
+She mentioned that she and her other sister, the oldest, also hated using that bathroom because they would always feel "off" and find thick black hairs stuck in the drain, even though each of them had fine blond hair.
+At this point in the story, my friend's mom abruptly stopped the car and jerked her head around and said, "that's where the woman [who once lived there] killed herself.
 She drowned herself in that bathtub."
 Her mom was clearly shaken.
 She said part of the reason they moved was because something felt "off" in the house.